Shorelands of Monmouth Beach

 —Leonardo da Vinci

 According to the document, the NYC-based auction house sold the properties from a large tent along Monmouth Parkway.
 At the time, only two homes were up along this half-mile stretch of median-lined roadway.
-Our town was called “an exceptional all year residential community having in excess of 48 trains daily.”
+The town was called “an exceptional all year residential community having in excess of 48 trains daily.”
 The trains stopped rolling in town just after World War II.

 The auction flyer proclaims: “Since the great boom on Florida properties the man of vision, foresight, and intelligence begins to realize that if Florida homes for winter occupancy are worth fortunes, summer homes or all year homes of close proximity to the largest, fastest growing, wealthiest city in the world, New York, should be a much safer investment.
 Monmouth Beach — as far as natural beauty, fine homes and speculative or investment possibilities are concerned far surpasses Miami Beach, or, in fact, any beach in the country.”